brandonstrohmeyer/imu_video_sync/README.md

 ```

 ## GUI (Windows and macOS)
-The Windows and macOS builds include a minimal GUI.
+The Windows and macOS builds include the full GUI experience.
 Double-click the binary to launch the GUI.
 If you run the binary from a terminal, it stays in CLI mode.

 ![IMUVideoSync GUI screenshot](assets/docs/imu-screenshot.png)